haxsaw/actuator/Tutorial.md

                                   nics=[ctxt.model.net]))
 ```

 The *workers* MultiResource works like a dictionary in that it can be accessed with a key.
-For every new key that is used with workers, a new instance of the template component is created:
+For every new key that is used with workers, a new instance of the template resource is created:

 ```python
 >>> inst2 = MultipleServers("two")